xiaomopro/Glory-To-Goo-StorageMod/README.md

 To confirm the mod is working, check the BepInEx log file at:From Glory To Goo/BepInEx/LogOutput.log

 You should see lines like:
--[Info   :GloryToGoo Mod] GloryToGoo Mod loaded!
+- [Info   :GloryToGoo Mod] GloryToGoo Mod loaded!
--[Info   :GloryToGoo Mod] Ore storage set to: 75
+- [Info   :GloryToGoo Mod] Ore storage set to: 75

 ## Compatibility